-We have noticed thatto school today. was not wearing the correct uniform As a school, we emphasise the importance of our uniform policy as it fosters a sense of belonging within our school community and ensure all children are dressed appropriately learning.
-We kindly ask that you ensure your child wears moving forward.
-If there are any challenges regarding to out to us. he uniform, please feel free to reach Thank you for your understanding and support.
+We have noticed that was not wearing the correct uniform to school today.

+As a school, we emphasise the importance of our uniform policy as it fosters a sense of belonging within our school community and ensure all children are dressed appropriately for learning.

+We kindly ask that you ensure your child wears

+moving forward.
+If there are any challenges regarding the uniform, please feel free to reach out to us.

+Thank you for your understanding and support.